Anaphory/clldlucl/RELEASING.md

 Releasing clldlucl
 =================
-(Adapted to the Leiden University Centre for Linguistics by G.A.
+(Adapted to LUCL use by G.A.
 Kaiping.)

 - Do platform test via tox: